Updated November 12th, 2020

 This being Las Vegas, the bus runs 24 hours a day, every day of the year.

-From 7 AM to 2 AM the Deuce will arrive at each stop approximately every 13 to 15 minutes.
+From 7 AM to Midnight the Deuce will arrive at each stop approximately every 15 minutes.

-From 2 AM to 7 PM, the bus runs every 20 minutes.
+From Midnight to 7 PM, the bus runs every 20 minutes.

-If going downtown, to say, see the Fremont Street light show, I don’t recommend using the Deuce, as it takes too long with too many stops.
-For going on a trip downtown, take the SDX bus.
+If going from the Strip downtown, to say, see the Fremont Street light show, take the SDX bus.
 However for hopping from one casino to another to see a show or grab dinner, or just to go up and down the actual Las Vegas Strip itself, the Deuce is a quick, easy, and affordable option.